 Performance is always the top priority when it comes to healthcare settings.
 Mutz said that the functionality of healthcare furniture decreases if it wears out too quickly due to stains which also make the items difficult to clean.

-To aid these problems, Business and Institutional Furniture Manufacturer’s Association (BIFMA) released a ‘Healthcare Furniture Design – Guidelines for Cleanability,’ a manual for a variety of cleaning of considerations for furniture specs.
+To aid these problems, the Business and Institutional Furniture Manufacturer’s Association (BIFMA) released a ‘Healthcare Furniture Design – Guidelines for Cleanability,’ a manual for a variety of cleaning considerations for furniture specs.

 The most common guidelines are the following:

-Minimize liquid penetration into the cushions through using sealed zippers.
+- Minimize liquid penetration into the cushions by using sealed zippers.